rkamen02/comp20/my_old_kentucky_home/ReadMe.md

 # ReadMe for horse video website

-1. Having a ton of trouble with git.
+1. Had a ton of trouble with git.
 Still not sure about setting up remote branches.
 Other than that, website is working really well.

 2. I have not collaborated with anyone.